trulyPranav/S2-C-Programs/README.md

 # S2 C-Programs List

 > [!NOTE]
 > Some Programs may not have algorithms.
 We try to provide algorithms for as much programs as we can.
+Those having an algorithm are provided with a ✅ at the end.

 ## Click to Navigate to the Respective Program